 Dr. Levy’s blog post on self-care has tips for easily adding in behaviors that help manage stress and overwhelm.

 - If the stress doesn’t let up and starts to impact more of your life, consider talking to a mental health professional.
 The sooner you work through the issue, the better off you’ll be in the short and long term.

-When you’re ready to get on a path to success, please give us a call.
+When you’re ready to learn healthier ways to manage stress, please give us a call.

 Written by Dr. Ronit Levy.
 Updated by Dr. Levy on December 6, 2020.